ALIVE, the ESICM Fund

 - To create international cooperation on education and health management in Intensive Care Medicine

-- To transfer knowledge by developing educational and training initiatives that will contribute to the improvement of conditions and outcome of critically ill patients in Low and Middle Income Countries (both in the number & quality of lives saved)
+- To transfer knowledge by developing educational and training initiatives that will contribute to the improvement of conditions and outcome of critically ill patients in Low and Middle Income Countries

 - Education of Health Care Workers in Intensive Care Medicine